-Time has a funny way of passing quickly, causing certain moments in history to be easily forgotten.
+Time has a funny way of passing, causing certain moments in history to be easily forgotten.
 One such moment was the Payola Scandal, which ruined the career of one icon and threatened that of another.
 Fame may be fleeting, but individual stories are etched in stone.
-On the anniversary of what would’ve been Alan Freed’s 98th birthday, we take a look at one such story.

 Legendary Cleveland disk jockey Alan Freed rose to fame after bridging the gap in music along racial lines, organizing live concerts for integrated crowds and introducing the phrase “rock n roll,” thus earning the moniker “Father of Rock N Roll.”
 Freed appeared in several movies in the 1950s as himself and described this new genre of music as a river combining rhythm and blues, folk, jazz, ragtime, cowboy and country songs resulting in a big beat.
 Meanwhile, America’s Oldest Living Teenager Dick Clark was carving out a remarkable career of his own with American Bandstand.
 The booming business of rock n roll would not be the only thing these two trailblazers would have in common.
 In fact, due to their huge connections, rock n roll would steer them down a path in one of music history’s biggest scandals.